 In this paper, we demonstrate the use of 2D-profiling to identify input-dependent branches.
 The same concept can also be applied to other profiling mechanisms such as edge profiling.
-The insight behind our idea is that if the prediction accuracy of a branch changes significantly during the profiling run, then its prediction accuracy is also likely to change across input sets.
-We call our mechanism 2D-profiling because it collects profile information in two dimensions: prediction accuracy for a branch over time.
+The insight behind our idea is that if the prediction accuracy of a branch changes significantly during an execution of the profiling run, then its prediction accuracy will also change across input sets.
+We call our mechanism 2D-profiling because it collects profile information in two dimensions: prediction accuracy for every branch over time.

 Figure 8 shows the prediction accuracy of two branches over the execution time of the gap benchmark.
 The prediction accuracy for the input-independent branch on the right is stable throughout the execution of the program, whereas the prediction accuracy for the input-dependent branch on the left varies significantly over time.
 2D-profiling will detect this variation and classify the branch on the left as an input-dependent branch.
-The branch on the right will be classified as an input-independent branch even though its prediction accuracy is very low (around 58%).
+The branch on the right will be classified as an input-independent branch the branch on the right branch.